OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 1. Open the file **my-outlook-add-in-manifest.xml**.

-1. Replace the entire contents of the file with the following markup and save the file.
+1. Replace the entire contents of the file with the following XML markup and save the file.
 Notice the following things about this markup:

     - The `Rule` element specifies the activation rule that should be evaluated for this contextual add-in.
 In this case, the specified rule evaluates to `true` for an `Appointment` item.